 Farmers can be farmers

 The Food Chain Partnership team has been supporting San Juan Agroexport in training growers in this small Central American country.
-“We train them on how to use plant protection products safely and more effectively, how they can reduce costs, and how they can improve their yields and the quality of their products,” says Tulio René García Morales.
+“We train them on how to use crop protection products safely, sustainably and more effectively, how they can reduce costs, and how they can improve their yields and the quality of their products,” says Tulio René García Morales.
 Beyond supporting farmers in the field, Bayer and San Juan Agroexport also aim to improve their quality of life.
 “We also talk with them about hygiene and food security,” he adds.

 Tulio René García Morales, General Manager at San Juan Agroexport